2012 Big Ten Football Championship Game

 The 2012 Big Ten Football Championship Game was a college football game.
 It was played on December 1, 2012, at Lucas Oil Stadium in Indianapolis, Indiana, to determine the 2012 champion of the Big Ten Conference.
 It was played between the Wisconsin Badgers of the Leaders Division and the Nebraska Cornhuskers of the Legends Division.
 Wisconsin defeated Nebraska, 70–31.

 The game was the second football championship game ever played in the Big Ten's 116-year history; the Big Ten expanded to twelve teams the year before thus becoming eligible under NCAA rules which, at that time, required conferences to have a membership of at least 12 to have a conference championship game.
-The game was played in prime time and televised by Fox, with kickoff scheduled for 8:17 PM Eastern Time.
+The game was played in prime time and televised by Fox, with kickoff scheduled for 8:17 p.m.
+Eastern Time.
 In only the second year of the Big Ten Championship game, one team entered the game unranked in the BCS standings, AP poll, and Coaches' poll.

-In 2014, both Nebraska and Wisconsin were placed in the new Big Ten West division for football, and thus it will no longer be possible for them to meet in the conference championship game without conference re-alignment.

 Teams

+The two teams faced each other in the regular season, with Nebraska winning 30–27.